vonderklaas/react-best-practices/README.md

 };
 ```

-## Don’t use Redux unless you need it
+## Dont use Redux unless you need it

 Couple years back, when React introduced hooks and new reactive state management model,
 the idea of requiring efectively an external state manager like Redux, didnt become as important.
 You can now go and use Context and Hooks to maintain state globaly and closer to where you actually use it.